 A thick girdle is not desirable as it unnecessarily adds weight to the stone where it matters the least.
 For example, a diamond of 2 carats with thick girdle will appear smaller than a diamond of the same weight and thin girdle.

 From the other side, an extremely thin girdle is more fragile and exposed to chipping.
-Therefore, a girdle that is “medium” or “slightly thick” is preferable.
+Therefore, a girdle in the range of Thin to Slightly Thick is preferable.

-Preferably the culet should not be visible with a naked eye.
-None, very small or small culet falls in the “Excellent” range.
+Preferably the culet should not be visible with a naked eye which is why None, Very Small or Small culet falls in the “Excellent” range.